Open-Models/Open-Portal/README.md

 ## Community

-Open Portal is managed collaboratively on [GitHub](https://github.com/Open-Models/Portal), see [contribution guidelines](contribute.md) if you want to provide support to build it.
+Open Portal is managed collaboratively on [GitHub](https://github.com/Open-Models/Portal), see [contribution guidelines](contribute.md) if you want to provide support to build the open portal technology.

-You may find support for your open activities in the github environment, it could be useful to interact directly with the communities around the tools.
+You may find support for your open activities in the GitHub environment, it could be useful to interact directly with the communities around the tools.

 ## License